Is the mean free path the mean of a distribution?: Derivation of collision rate for hard-spheres

-The hard sphere gas is a particularly clean system because collisions are instantaneous and it is unnecessary to consider simultaneous collisions of three or more spheres.
+The hard-sphere gas is a particularly clean system because collisions are instantaneous and it is unnecessary to consider simultaneous collisions of three or more spheres.
 We consider a gas that has attained steady state and is spatially uniform for which the H-theorem implies that the velocity distribution $f(\mathbf{v})$ is independent of $t$ and $\mathbf{r}$.
+That is, $f(\mathbf{v})$ is not changed by molecular collisions.
 Let our gas consist of $N$ molecules in a box of volume $L^3$ at temperature $T$.
 Imagine that a given molecule, labeled 1, has traveled some distance $\ell$ between collisions.
 It has been moving with constant velocity $\mathbf{v}_1$ so that the time spent traveling in a straight line is $t = \ell/|\mathbf{v}_1|$.
 During that time all $N-1$ other molecules have passed by without making contact.
 Using reasoning based on excluded volume we will calculate the probability that no other molecule hits 1 during this time.
-In this framework it is natural to include the lowest order finite-density correction.
+In this framework it is also natural to include the lowest order finite-density correction in $n \equiv N/L^3$.
+That correction may be found by following the procedure outlined in the classic text by Chapman and Cowling.\cite{Chapman}

-When two molecules collide the distance between their centers is $2a$.
+At the moment two molecules collide the distance between their centers is $2a$.
 Around each molecule we may draw a concentric ``associated sphere'' with radius $2a$.
 A collision occurs when the center of a molecule lies on the associated sphere of another molecule.
 Moreover, that center can never lie within another's associated sphere.
 The associated sphere construction is helpful in two respects: \textit{(i)} it shows that the inhabitable volume for the center of molecule 1 is $L^3$ less the total volume taken up by the $N-1$ other associated spheres;\cite{overlap} \textit{(ii)} two molecules with overlapping associated spheres shield their common area in such a way that no other molecule's center can lie on that area.
+See Fig.~\ref{shield}.

 Since we can only be certain that molecule 1 has maintained a constant velocity during time $t$, it makes sense to use the rest frame of molecule 1 in which to evaluate the probability that other molecules miss molecule 1.
 It will be convenient to imagine that the center of molecule 1 occupies a single point, say, the origin of our box.
 During time $t$ the associated sphere of molecule 2 sweeps out a piecewise cylindrical volume equal to $\pi(2a)^2|\mathbf{v}_2 - \mathbf{v}_1|t$.\cite{endcap} The probability that the origin is not in the swept-volume of 2's associated sphere would appear to be